 With the Admin Actions Log extension, you have the possibility to track all backend actions performed by store administrators.

 Log Actions For All Admin Users — set this option to Yes to keep track of all admin actions.
-If you are only interested in actions of certain administrators, choose No;
+If you are only interested in the actions of certain administrators, choose No.

-Automatically Clear Action Logs After, Days — specify the number of days after which all action logs would be automatically deleted;
+Actions Log Auto-Cleaning, Days — enable the cleaning of the Actions log and specify the number of days after which all action logs would be automatically deleted;

-Automatically Clear Login Attempts After, Days — specify the number of days after which all login attempts would be automatically deleted;
+Login Attempts Auto-Cleaning, Days — specify the number of days after which all login attempts would be automatically deleted;

-Automatically Clear Page History Log, Days — specify the number of days after which all page history would be automatically deleted.
-Set 0 for unlimited number of days.
+Visit History Log Auto-Cleaning, Days — specify the number of days after which all page history would be automatically deleted.
+Set 0 for an unlimited number of days.

 With the extension, you can get notifications about Successful, Unsuccessful, and Suspicious admin panel login attempts.
-To enable any type of notifications, please expand the corresponding section and configure the following options:
+To enable any type of notifications, configure the following options:

 Select Email Template — choose the email template to use for notifications;

-To see the Action Log of all administrators, please go to System → Admin Actions Log → Actions Log.
+To see the Action Log of all administrators, please go to System → Actions Log.
 The actions are logged only for the users you specified on the General Settings page.